 - downstream water quality monitoring undertaken by the BMC; - water quality monitoring on Sandy Creek undertaken by MCO; and - stream health monitoring on Sandy Creek undertaken by MCO.

-In addition to the above, DPI - Water streamflow and electrical conductivity (EC) gauging stations are located on the Hunter River at Aberdeen (GS210056), Muswellbrook (GS210002) and Denman (GS210055) (Figure 3).
+In addition to the above, Department of Planning, Industry and Environment - Water (DPIE - Water) streamflow and electrical conductivity (EC) gauging stations are located on the Hunter River at Aberdeen (GS210056), Muswellbrook (GS210002) and Denman (GS210055) (Figure 3).